Lumi-supercomputer/LUMI-training-materials/docs/2day-20250602/index.md

 During the course, you can use the training project `project_465001965` for the exercises.
 After the course, it is still possible to make almost all exercises in your own project.
 They need only very little resources, but you will need both CPU and GPU resources.
+**This project should only be used for exercises and not for your own work!**

 The ["Object Storage" exercises](E204-ObjectStorage.md) in [Exercise session 5](ME204-Exercises-5.md) do require data in the training project, so